aadilmallick/French-exercise-site/docs/tutorial-basics/01-basic-articles.md

 - Example: *Ils ont des enfants.* (They have children.)
   - *Ils n'ont pas d'enfants.* (They don't have children.)

-When a sentence is negative, using “ne … pas” somewhere in it, then all of the endings just get truncated to “de”, like so:
+When a sentence is negative, using “ne … pas” somewhere in it, then all of the endings when using the partitive article just get truncated to “de”, like so:

 - I want some milk = **Je veux du lait**
 - I *don't* want any milk = **Je ne veux pas de lait**